jpgeol/snailsofalabama/README.md

 # Snails of Alabama

-Snails of Alabama is a project to document all extant and recently extinct land and freshwater snails within Alabama.
+<P> Snails of Alabama is a project to document all extant and recently extinct land and freshwater snails within Alabama.

+<P> The idea for this project came about when I tried to identify various snails using [iNaturalists](https://www.inaturalist.org) app.

 --------------